 To apply to the OTD program, you must:

 - Complete an entry level Occupational Therapy degree with a minimum grade point average (GPA) of 3.0 from an accredited college or university.*

-- Complete the Graduate Record Examination (GRE) general test within five years of planned enrollment with a minimum score of 153 on the verbal section, 144 on the quantitative section, and 3.5 on the analytical writing section.
+- Complete the Graduate Record Examination (GRE) general test within five years of your planned enrollment with a minimum score of 153 on the verbal section, 144 on the quantitative section, and 3.5 on the analytical writing section.

 - Submit three letters of recommendation from professors, therapists, and/or other professionals familiar with your capabilities and achievements.